Jerik0/Codeup-extra-curricular/Presentation_Notes/class-introduction.md

 The point is, I understand where you're sitting, and I've seen a lot of students that feel like I felt.
 So I am using that unique viewpoint to improve your time here if possible.

-The number one thing that I want is for you all to learn, regardless of the level you came in at.
-Like a good friend of mine said, I want to help the ones that have difficulty, and challenge the ones that excel.
+The number one thing that I want is for all of you to learn, regardless of the level you came in at.
+Like a good friend of mine said, I want to help those of you that have difficulty, and challenge the ones that excel.

 I'm also here to take some questions you guys may have about the curriculum, the pace, etc.